 Rod is a highly experienced driver with an extensive knowledge of all things mechanical.
-Over the years, Rod has amassed a precious collection of cars that are now proudly housed in a dedicated climate controlled showroom beneath his house.
+Over the years, Rod has amassed a precious collection of cars that are now proudly housed in a dedicated climate controlled showroom on his property.

-He is a determined athlete with a good sense of humour and is never without a challenge to stretch both himself, and his skills to their limits.
-In 2011, he successfully climbed Mount Kilimanjaro and he aspires to conquer K2 next.
+He is determined with a good sense of humour and is never without a challenge to stretch both himself, and his skills to their limits.
+In 2011, he successfully climbed Mount Kilimanjaro and he still aspires to conquer K2.

 Rod’s origins in rural South Australia have led him to travel the high roads and back roads for over 40 years and he has visited third world countries where his expertise in water harvesting has helped these nations improve their quality of life.

-He now lives with his wife and daughter on acreage overlooking the Pacific Ocean in South East Queensland along with their two border collies Luci and Jack.
+Rod lives with his beloved wife Nola on acreage overlooking the Pacific Ocean in South East Queensland along with their two border collies.

 What motivated Rod…